dsagman/picat/readme_hkj.md

 % Val = (Length of Sack, QE)
 % Item is a list of weights

-table(+,+,-,min)
-knapsack(_,C,Sack,Val), C<=0 =>
+% for the table + is input, - is output, and min is the objective table(+,+,-,min) knapsack(_,C,Sack,Val), C<=0 =>
     Sack = [], Val = (1,1).